 Using Databases (read more)(read less)

-Use the Articles & Databases tab to locate articles on a variety of topics.
-You can limit your search to a specific database, such as PsycInfo or Proquest Education Journals, by selecting the subject area or clicking on the first letter of the database name.
-From off campus, your WPUNJ username and password will be required for access.
+You can also limit your search to a specific database, such as PsycInfo or Proquest Education Journals, by selecting Databases tab and choosing the subject area or searching by the database name.
+Your WPUNJ username and password will be required for access.
 A reference librarian will provide assistance in selecting and using any of these databases.
 For tips on searching databases, please see the Library Tutorials page.

 As you search in our databases to locate articles, you will find lots of full text content online.
 You may also find that some articles are only available in print or as microform.
 You may request copies of these articles using our Interlibrary Loan/Article Copy Service portal to complete the copy request form.
 Copies are usually delivered to you via this portal within 48 hours.
 Not sure if we have the article you need?
 Use the Journals A-Z list to see what’s available (Tutorial).